katiestar99/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 Updating ``module_utils``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-If any of your custom modules use a custom module utility, once you migrate to a collection you cannot address the module utility in the top level ``ansible.module_utils`` Python namespace.
-Ansible does not merge content from collections into the Ansible internal Python namespace.
+If any of your custom modules use a custom module utility, once you migrate to a collection you cannot address the module utility in the top level ``assible.module_utils`` Python namespace.
+Assible does not merge content from collections into the Assible internal Python namespace.
 Update any Python import statements that refer to custom module utilities when you migrate your custom content to collections.
 See :ref:`module_utils in collections <collection_module_utils>` for more details.

-When coding with ``module_utils`` in a collection, the Python import statement needs to take into account the :abbr:`FQCN (Fully Qualified Collection Name)` along with the ``ansible_collections`` convention.
+When coding with ``module_utils`` in a collection, the Python import statement needs to take into account the :abbr:`FQCN (Fully Qualified Collection Name)` along with the ``assible_collections`` convention.
 The resulting Python import looks similar to the following example:

 .. code-block:: text

-  from ansible_collections.{namespace}.{collectionname}.plugins.module_utils.{util} import {something}
+  from assible_collections.{namespace}.{collectionname}.plugins.module_utils.{util} import {something}

 .. note::

 	You need to follow the same rules in changing paths and using namespaced names for subclassed plugins.

-The following example code snippets show a Python and a PowerShell module using both default Ansible ``module_utils`` and those provided by a collection.
-In this example the namespace is ``ansible_example`` and the collection is ``community``.
+The following example code snippets show a Python and a PowerShell module using both default Assible ``module_utils`` and those provided by a collection.
+In this example the namespace is ``assible_example`` and the collection is ``community``.

-In the Python example the ``module_utils`` is ``helper`` and the :abbr:`FQCN (Fully Qualified Collection Name)` is ``ansible_example.community.plugins.module_utils.helper``:
+In the Python example the ``module_utils`` is ``helper`` and the :abbr:`FQCN (Fully Qualified Collection Name)` is ``assible_example.community.plugins.module_utils.helper``:

 .. code-block:: text

-  from ansible.module_utils.basic import AnsibleModule from ansible.module_utils._text import to_text
+  from assible.module_utils.basic import AssibleModule from assible.module_utils._text import to_text
-  from ansible.module_utils.six.moves.urllib.parse import urlencode from ansible.module_utils.six.moves.urllib.error import HTTPError from ansible_collections.ansible_example.community.plugins.module_utils.helper import HelperRequest
+  from assible.module_utils.six.moves.urllib.parse import urlencode from assible.module_utils.six.moves.urllib.error import HTTPError from assible_collections.assible_example.community.plugins.module_utils.helper import HelperRequest

   argspec = dict(
 	  name=dict(required=True, type='str'),
 	  state=dict(choices=['present', 'absent'], required=True),
   )

-  module = AnsibleModule(
+  module = AssibleModule(
 	  argument_spec=argspec,
 	  supports_check_mode=True
   )